kyungjae-lee/engineers-notebook/embedded-systems-programming-on-arm-cortex-m3-m4-processor/bus-interfaces.md

 * ARM Cortex Mx Processors' bus interfaces are based on advanced microcontroller bus architecture (AMBA) specification.

-* AMBA is a specification designed by ARm which governs the standard for on-chip communication inside the system-on-chip (SoC).
+* AMBA is a specification designed by ARM which governs the standard for on-chip communication inside the system-on-chip (SoC).

-* AMBA specification supports several bus protocols.
+* AMBA specification supports several bus protocols:

   * **AHB Lite (AMBA High-performance Bus)**